-1. Types of wheelchair brakes
+What types of wheelchair brakes are there?

 There are a number of types of brakes that wheelchair users can install on their chair’s wheels.
-They are designed to hold a wheelchair in a safe stop.
+They are designed to hold a wheelchair in a safe stationary position.
 The brakes are usually called wheelchair wheel locks or wheelchair brakes.
 They can keep a wheelchair stationery when the user is engaged in a task or transferring to another piece of equipment.

 The most commonly used wheel lock on a manual wheelchair is the push / pull lock.
 A lever is pulled or pushed (hence the name) to make a bar press into the tyre of the chair, keeping it steady and stable.
-Different locks are available to suit people with different degrees of strength and co-ordination, so test out a few before making your purchase, to ensure you get one you can easily manage.
+Different locks are available to suit people with different degrees of strength and coordination, so test out a few before making your purchase, to ensure you get one you can easily manage.

 Scissor locks are designed for more active wheelchair users, but could prove difficult for people with limited fine motor skills.
 While wheel hub locks have a concealed lever that locks the wheel via the wheel hub instead of the tyre.